capnproto/kj-rs/README.md

 In C++, we define a `BoxFuture<T>` class template with the same size and alignment as the identically-named generic tuple struct in Rust.
 Specifically, it contains two 64-bit words to match Rust's "fat pointer" layout: one pointer for the object, one for its vtable.

 Owning an object in C++ means being able to destroy it.
 In Rust, this means running the Drop trait.
 Therefore, we need a way to run the Drop trait from C++.
 To do so, we define a `box_future_drop_in_place<T>()` function template in C++, and specialize it in boilerplate code for every `T` in `BoxFuture<T>` we want to support.
-The specializations of this function template in turn call `T`-specific boilerplate functions defined in Rust, with names like `box_future_drop_in_place_void()`, and exposed via our cxxbridge FFI module.
+The specializations of this function template in turn call `T`-specific boilerplate functions defined in Rust, with names like `BoxFutureVoidInfallible_drop_in_place()`, and exposed via our cxxbridge FFI module.
 Those functions in turn call the Future's Drop trait.

 ### Move semantics